-- Now reboot your computer when you reach to your login screen, press Num Lock key to enable it but don’t log-in into your account.
-Now shutdown your computer, don’t restart it.
-When your system completely shut down boot the computer again and after that the Num Lock will be enabled automatically on every boot.
+- Now reboot your computer when you reach your login screen, press the Num Lock key to enable it but don’t log-in to your account.
+Now shut down your computer, don’t restart it.
+When your system completely shut down boot the computer again and after that, the Num Lock will be enabled automatically on every boot.

 This trick is weird but thanks to DznyRulz for discovering it.